30-Minute Quick Chicken Brine Recipe

 - A simple green salad with lemon dressing

-- Roasted veggies seasoned with same spices as the pulao
+- Roasted veggies seasoned with the same spices as the pulao

 What makes a 30-minute brine helpful for chicken?

-A fast brine works because it utilizes a greater concentration of salt in less time.
+A fast brine works because it utilizes a greater salt concentration in less time.
 While lengthier brines utilize roughly 5-8% salt solution, a 30-minute brine uses closer to 10%.
-The salt immediately penetrates the outer layers of the chicken, increasing taste and moisture retention.
+The salt immediately penetrates the chicken’s outer layers, enhancing its taste and moisture retention.

-This approach works well for smaller parts like chicken breasts, thighs, or wings.
-Larger portions like entire chickens benefit more from lengthier brining durations.
+This approach works well for smaller parts, such as chicken breasts, thighs, or wings.
+Larger portions, such as entire chickens, benefit more from longer brining durations.
 The rapid brine still considerably enhances juiciness compared to unbrined chicken.

 Can I reuse chicken brine?